Macy’s (NYSE:M) Issues Q2 2021 Earnings Guidance

-Macy’s (NYSE:M) last announced its earnings results on Tuesday, May 18th.
-The company reported $0.39 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.41) by $0.80.
-The firm had revenue of $4.71 billion for the quarter, compared to analyst estimates of $4.23 billion.
-Macy’s had a positive return on equity of 2.78% and a negative net margin of 1.36%.
-The business’s revenue was up 56.0% on a year-over-year basis.
-During the same quarter last year, the firm posted ($2.03) EPS.
-On average, sell-side analysts forecast that Macy’s will post 2.15 earnings per share for the current fiscal year.

-In other Macy’s news, EVP John T. Harper sold 5,255 shares of the firm’s stock in a transaction on Wednesday, March 24th.
+In other Macy’s news, EVP John T. Harper sold 5,255 shares of the stock in a transaction on Wednesday, March 24th.
 The stock was sold at an average price of $16.25, for a total value of $85,393.75.
-Following the completion of the sale, the executive vice president now directly owns 36,539 shares of the company’s stock, valued at approximately $593,758.75.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Insiders sold a total of 6,112 shares of company stock valued at $100,826 over the last ninety days.
+Following the transaction, the executive vice president now directly owns 36,539 shares in the company, valued at approximately $593,758.75.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Insiders sold a total of 6,112 shares of company stock worth $100,826 over the last quarter.
 Corporate insiders own 0.74% of the company’s stock.

 Macy’s Company Profile